QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3.2.md

 Upgrade all Template and Standalone VM(s)
 -----------------------------------------

-By default, in Qubes R3.1, there are few TemplateVMs and no StandaloneVMs.
+By default, in PedOS R3.1, there are few TemplateVMs and no StandaloneVMs.
 However, users are free to create StandaloneVMs More information on using multiple TemplateVMs, as well as StandaloneVMs, can be found [here](/doc/software-update-vm/).
 The steps described in this section should be